-The distribution of sulphur-bearing species looks like a wellunderstood phenomenon compared to the dark-bright differences.
-It is known (Fatemi et al., 2016; Poppe et al., 2018; Ligier et al., 2019; Plainaki et al., 2020a; Carnielli et al., 2020) that hardly any sulphur-bearing material is visible in equatorial trailing regions where sulphur ion precipitation is lowest, sulphates exist in equatorial leading hemisphere where precipitation is substantial and water-ice is depleted because of high temperatures, and sulphuric acid hydrates (but not sulphates) are abundant in polar regions where precipitation fluxes are high and water-ice is abundant because of the low temperatures.
+630 The distribution of sulphur-bearing species looks like a well-understood phenomenon compared to the dark-bright differences.
+It is known (Fatemi et al., 2016; Poppe et al., 2018; Ligier et al., 2019; Plainaki et al., 2020a; Carnielli et al., 2020) that hardly any sulphur-bearing material is visible in equatorial trailing regions where sulphur ion precipitation is lowest, sulfates exist in equatorial leading hemisphere where precipitation is substantial and water ice is depleted because of high temperatures, and sulphuric acid hydrates (but not sulfates) are abundant in polar regions where precipitation fluxes are high and water ice is abundant because of the low temperatures.

-While the occurrence of sulphates correlates with geomorphology (sulci) (Ligier et al., 2019) and thus might be related to an endogenic origin from the ocean (see Chapter 10), the hydrated sulphuric acid is most likely exogenic.
-The average abundance of hydrated sulphuric acid increases from equatorial trailing to equatorial leading to polar regions from 4 to 10 to 16 per cent, respectively (Ligier et al., 2019) and Table 15.2.
-This correlation with precipitation fluxes of energetic sulphur ions indicates that the sulphur-bearing species are the products of impacting S ions with the water-ice, in a similar way as postulated for the trailing hemisphere of Europa (McEwen, 1986; Carlson et al., 1999, 2002; Loeffler et al., 2011).
-Recent simulations by Plainaki et al. (2020a) of $O^{2+}$ and $S^{3+}$ ion precipitation fluxes agree with Ligier et al. (2019) who inferred the likely presence of sulphuric acid hydrate by matching the obtained spectra with a limited number of reference spectra.
+640 While the occurrence of sulfates correlates with geomorphology (sulci) (Ligier et al., 2019) and thus might be related to an endogenic origin from the ocean (see Chapter 2.7), the hydrated sulphuric acid is most likely exogenic.
+The average abundance of hydrated sulphuric acid increases from equatorial trailing to equatorial leading to polar regions from 4% to 10%

+645 to 16%, respectively ((Ligier et al., 2019) and Table 2).
+This correlation with precipitation fluxes of energetic sulphur ions indicates that the sulphurbearing species are the products of impacting S ions with the water ice, in a similar way as postulated for the trailing hemisphere of Europa (McEwen, 1986; Carlson et al., 1999, 2002; Loeffler et al., 2011).
+Recent simulations by Plainaki et al. (2020a) of O2+ and S3+ ion precipitation fluxes agree with Ligier et al. (2019) who inferred the likely presence of sulphuric acid hydrate by matching the obtained spectra with a limited number of reference spectra.

-The inferred abundances of sulphuric acid hydrates are consistent with ion fluxes and production rates known from experiments (see Section 15.3.2.1): given a production rate of $10^6$ cm-2 s-1 H2SO4, 10 per cent of H2O molecules in an initially pure water-ice surface are replaced by H2SO4 within 100 million years, which is compatible with typical surface ages of Ganymede (see Chapter 8).
+The inferred abundances of sulphuric acid hydrates are consistent with ion fluxes and production rates known from experiments (see Section 3.2.1): 655 Given a production rate of 10^6 cm-2 s-1 H2SO4, 10% of H2O molecules in an initially pure water ice surface are replaced by H2SO4 within 100 million years, which is compatible with typical surface ages of Ganymede (see Chapter 2.3).

-15.4.3 Oxygen and Ozone at the Surface
+4.3.
+Oxygen and Ozone at the Surface

-The observed absorption lines of solid $O_2$ and $O_3$ in Ganymede's surface spectrum are usually taken as direct evidence of irradiation processes on the icv surface (Spencer et al., 1995: Calvin et al., 1996; Orlando and Sieger, 2003).
-The original detection of solid O2 was reported based on absorption lines in the visible range reflectance spectrum at 577 and 627 nm (Spencer et al., 1995).
-This discovery came as a surprise because O2 ice would sublimate immediately at Ganymede surface temperatures (Calvin et al., 1996).
-Subsequent laboratory experiments demonstrated that O2 created by radiolysis in amorphous or crystalline water ice can be retained at temperatures close to Ganymede's dayside temperatures (Grieves and Orlando, 2005; Loeffler et al., 2006; Zheng et al., 2006).
-The O2 abundance was inferred to be 0.1 to 1 per cent by volume relative to $H_2O$ , and the $O_2$ densities appear similar to the liquid or solid $\gamma$ phase (Calvin et al., 1996).
+- The observed absorption lines of solid O_2 and O_3 in Ganymede's surface spectrum are usually taken as direct evidence of irradiation processes on the icy surface (Spencer et al., 1995; Calvin et al., 1996; Orlando and Sieger, 2003).
+The original detection of solid O_2 was reported based on absorption lines in the visible range reflectance spectrum at 577 and 627 nm (Spencer et - al., 1995).
+This discovery came as a surprise because O_2 ice would sublimate immediately at Ganymede surface temperatures (Calvin et al., 1996).
+Subsequent laboratory experiments demonstrated that O_2 created by radiolysis in amorphous or crystalline water ice can be retained at temperatures close to Ganymede's dayside temperatures (Grieves and Orlando, 2005; Loeffler - et al., 2006; Zheng et al., 2006; Galli et al., 2021).
+The O2 abundance was inferred to 0.1...1% by volume relative to H2O and the O2 densities appear similar to the liquid or solid γ-phase (Calvin et al., 1996).
 The O2 band depths were found to be strongest at low latitudes on Ganymede's trailing side (Calvin et al., 1997).
-Absorption bands of solid O2 were observed also on Europa's and Callisto's surfaces, albeit with a shallower absorption depth implying a O2/H2O ratio of the order of 0.1 per cent (Spencer et al., 2002).
+Absorption bands of solid O2 were observed also on Europa's and Callisto's surfaces, albeit with a shallower absorption depth implying a O2/H2O ratio of the order of 0.1% (Spencer and Calvin, 2002).